Ahmad Sirhindi: Personal views

-Meanwhile, Ahmad Sirhindi personally accepted the use of Ijtihad and Qiyas in Fiqh and defended the use of both.
-Ahmad Sirhindi argued that Qiyas and Itjihad are not included on Bidʻah.
+At the same time, Ahmad Sirhindi personally accepted the use of Ijtihad and Qiyas in Fiqh and defended the use of both.
+Ahmad Sirhindi argued that Qiyas and Itjihad are not Bidʻah (heresy).

-Regarding the Hindu practice, Ahmad Sirhindi condemns the thought from some Hindu thinkers, such as Hardai Ram, that Bhakti movement was identical with the Islamic mysticism.
+Regarding Hindu practice, Ahmad Sirhindi condemned the idea put forward by some Hindu thinkers, such as Hardai Ram, that the Bhakti movement was identical with Islamic mysticism.

 Philosophy

 Ahmad Sirhindi's opposition to emperor Akbar regarding Din-i Ilahi's syncretic belief were recorded in fourth volume of Tarikh-e-Dawat-o-Azeemat.
 Ahmad Sirhindi also rejected the ideas of philosophy, particularly those rooted from Greek philosophy.
 Furthermore, Sirhindi criticize the method of interpretating the meaning of Quran with philosophy.

 Ahmad Sirhindi view regarding some of teachings found in Ibn Arabi's teaching in Waḥdat al-Wujūd.
 He argued that the doctrine of Ibn Arabi is incompatible with Islam.
 In his book, Ahmad Sirhindi criticized the doctrine of Waḥdat al-Wujūd, by saying in his book, Al-Muntakhabaat Min Al-Maktubaat, that God is never united with anything, and nothing can be united with God.
 Ahmad Sirhindi argued that forms of pantheism were components of Hinduism.
 He rejected the core idea of Ibn Arabi that the creation could unite with the Creator, i.e., God.

 Despite this, Sirhindi still used Ibn al-'Arabi's vocabulary without hesitation.
 William C. Chittick, an expert of Ibn 'Arabi biography, argued that Ahmad Sirhindi seems oblivious of Ibn 'Arabi doctrines, as the Imam insisted that Wahdat al-Wujud were "inadequate expression" which should be supplanted by his concept of Wahdat ash-Shuhud which Chittick claimed is just similar in essence.
 Ahmad Sirhindi advanced the notion of Wahdat ash-Shuhūd (oneness of appearance).
 According to this doctrine, the experience of unity between God and creation is purely subjective and occurs only in the mind of the Sufi who has reached the state of fana' fi Allah (to forget about everything except Almighty Allah).
 Sirhindi considered Wahdat ash-Shuhūd to be superior to Wahdat al-Wujūd (oneness of being), which he understood to be a preliminary step on the way to the Absolute Truth.

 Aside from the doctrine of pantheism of Ibn 'Arabi, Ahmad Sirhindi also expressed his opposition towards the idea of Metempsychosis or the migration of soul from one body to another.